shamim-iq/Tetris-Game-deploy-with-ArgoCD/README.md

 *   Access the application on "https://<server-ip>:8081/" using your browser.

-Note: Make sure to open the necessary ports in the security groups of the server.
+**Note**: Make sure to open the necessary ports in the security groups of the server.